When did online registration open?

 The rule allows participants to wear a wetsuit if the water temperature is 78 degrees or less.
 The upper limit was set because wetsuits are allowed for protection against hypothermia, and there is little risk of hypothermia for a swimmer in water as warm as 78 degrees.

-Beginning in 2013, participants must ensure that any wetsuit used has a uniform thickness of 5 millimeters or less.
+Participants must ensure that any wetsuit used has a uniform thickness of 5 millimeters or less.
 If the water temperature is between 78 and 84 degrees, a participant may elect to use a wetsuit but is removed from age group competition and rankings.

 Here’s the rule: